Secret agent's not-so-secret number plate

 The car made one more notable screen appearance in the 1981 movie Cannonball Run.
 In another amusing twist of coincidence, the car's driver in Cannonball Run was Roger Moore, AKA The Saint and James Bond.
 Wikipedia states that the DB5 bore the registration number 6633 PP - however, clips and stills from the movie appear to show the Aston Martin displaying P4C 597 E on its plates.
 Subsequent to this last shot at movie stardom, the original Saint/Bond DB5 was sold at auction in 1986.

 No Bond story would be complete without a bit of mystery and villainy and we'd hate to disappoint.
 In 1997 it was reported that the vehicle had been stolen from Boca Raton Airport in Florida, USA.
-It is there that the story of DB5 chassis no. DP/216/1 ends for now, as the car has, so far as we can discover, never been recovered, and there remains a reward on offer for its safe return.
+In 2021, it was reported that the car had been located in a private collection in the Middle East by Art Recovery International, though it had not been officially recovered at the time of reporting.
+It is there that the story of DB5 chassis no. DP/216/1 ends for now.

 One last surprise